 My few months in Florence have been some of the best months of my life.
 I am incredibly grateful that I get to experience a brand-new culture, learn a new language, and explore one of the most beautiful cities in the world on a daily basis.
 It’s hard not to feel grateful when I get to walk along the Arno River on my way to class every day.
-However, throughout my time here, I have struggled with the idea of how I come to feel like a citizen of this city, as opposed to a tourist.
+However, throughout my time here, I have struggled with the idea of how I can feel like a citizen of this city, as opposed to a tourist.
 In other words, how do I live in this city, as opposed to vacation?

 Our ESN Florence group organized a trip to Chianti, a 30-minute drive from Florence.
 This picture was taken right after we finished our wine tasting!